For the first time in American history, a woman might win the Presidency.

-Raising the standards for women and changing these outdated family dynamics, in terms of both bread winning and leadership capabilities, has clearly become the goal of this new generation.
+Raising the standards for women and changing these outdated family dynamics, in terms of both, bread winning and leadership capabilities, has clearly become the goal of this new generation.
 It is in this essence, that the modern gender dynamic ought to further reward ambitious driven woman, in and around, the workplace.
 Nevertheless, today’s opposition remains fierce.
 I believe this is mostly due to the prior generation of woman, as well as American men, who have been displaced in America’s labor markets.
 Sadly, many of these groups still don’t understand the plight of American women and this dynamic, in many ways represents, a modern day, “war on women,” today.

 Hillary For President?